synw/django-mogo/README.md

 Starter kit for Django projects.
 This is a bunch of stuff put thogether to make a ready to use Django environment.

-Mogo installs a set of Python and Django modules as well as usefull static stuff ( jquery ) and base templates.
+Mogo installs a set of Python and Django modules as well as some static stuff ( bootstrap, jquery ) and base templates.
 It also autogenerates a settings file.

 ## Features